 ABOUT Audrey Throne

-Audrey Throne is a mother and a professional blogger.
-She has completed her masters in English literature from the university of Birmingham.
-As a blogger, she wrote quite a few posts on health, technology as well as management.
-She loves to discover new places and share experiences in words.
+Audrey Throne is a mother and a professional blogger by choice.
+She has completed her masters in English literature from university of Birmingham.
+As a blogger she wrote quite a few posts on health, technology as well as management.
+Currently, she is associate with Minter-app.

 Find her on Twitter: @audrey_throne